liveorthodoxy/liveorthodoxy-old/_posts/2015-06-01-Pentecost-Reflections.md

 ### Further Readings on Pentecost

-Learn, Listen & Share Pentecost Series from the Greek Orthodox Archdiocese Pentecost & Creation -  a great article by Fr.
-Stephen Freeman Pentecost - The Birthday of the Church: A Theological Reading into the icon of Pentecost By Fr.
+[http://www.goarch.org/special/listen_learn_share/pentecost](Learn, Listen & Share Pentecost Series) from the Greek Orthodox Archdiocese
+[http://glory2godforallthings.com/2013/06/21/pentecost-and-creation/](Pentecost & Creation) a great article by Fr.
+Stephen Freeman
+[http://www.oncedeliveredfaith.com/wp-admin/PENTECOST%20The%20Birthday%20of%20the%20Church%20A%20Theological%20Reading%20into%20the%20icon%20of%20Pentecost](Pentecost - The Birthday of the Church: A Theological Reading into the icon of Pentecost) By Fr.
 Ayman Kfouf